I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 Simone, Brianna, G and I headed back into the club to hear the next band.
 We danced for ages and I was impressed by how well Bella could play the guitar.
 She spotted me in the crowd and I gave her the thumbs up.

 I dropped G off later that night and headed home arriving at 11:23.
-I gave a brief recount to Mum and Dad and then slumped off to bed, exhausted.
+I gave a brief recount to Mum and Dad, before I slumped off to bed, exhausted.

 My laptop buzzed to life.
 I tapped my desk impatiently waiting for it to start.
 Kicking my feet on the ground, I pushed myself around in the chair.
 Spinning, I saw the blue screen of my laptop and I stopped myself so I could type in my password.
 My desktop popped up and I clicked on the blue and white symbol.